-This applies even for the lucky folks who aren’t in menopause.
+This applies even for the lucky folks who aren't in menopause.
 A study published in Behavioral Cognitiveve Psychotherapy showed that yoga increased mindfulness, which the authors define as attention to the present moment, having an accepting and open attitude toward experience, and insightful understanding.
 The authors conclude that this indicates that yoga may help prevent the negative emotional states of anxiety and depression.
 Dermatologists know that stress can worsen skin problems.
 This adds yoga to personal wellness tips for skin health too!

 There are different styles of yoga and different quality instructors.

-I think the most important tip to reaping the full anti aging benefits of yoga is to pick the right instructor.
+I think the most important tip to reaping the full anti aging benefits of yoga is to pick the right instructor for you.

 In my experience, there are some great yoga instructors and then there are people with a yoga teaching certificate who have very little experience and knowledge and who don’t really know what they’re doing.
 Until I found my present (and wonderful) yoga teacher, I actually managed to hurt myself in yoga classes.
 Yoga is an ancient practice that’s stood the test of time.
 It’s the instructor that determines what you learn and therefore critical to your experience.
 I recommend that you follow your gut and search until you find a really good yoga instructor.

 For my local Sonoma County readers, I study with Kashi at the Devi Yoga Center.
 Kashi has practiced a form of yoga called Tri-yoga for over 20 years.
 Her experience, judgment and the authenticity of her yoga makes for an extraordinary yoga class.